The Four C's

 The cut of a diamond can make a difference in several ways.
 The first is the quality of the cut.
 Is it symmetrical?
 Did the cutter use the proper angles to maximize the brilliance of the stone?
 Are all of the surfaces completely polished, or are there polishing marks?
 Second: How is the stone cut?
 Some diamond cutters have their own signature cut, which they market to increase the value of the stone, such as Heart On Fire diamonds as one example.
 And lastly, the shape of the cut: Is a round, marquise, fancy, oval?
 Different cuts go in and out of style, so a cut that may fetch a higher price in one decade, may be discounted in the future.

-The clarity of the stone, while last on the list, is probably the second most important in determining the price. the diamond industry as established 5 clarity grades.
+e clarity of the stone, while last on the list, is probably the second most important in determining the price.
+The diamond industry has established 5 clarity grades.
 Within each of the grades are sub grades for further distinguishing the stones, although for smaller stones, these grades are sometimes lumped together since it can be so hard to tell them apart.

 VVS (VVS1 & VVS2) means Very Very slightly included.
 Basically, there are the tiniest of tiny microscopic inclusions in the stone.
 So tiny, that you need a microscope to see them.